krdpk17/genai-langgraph-project/README.md

-# Gemini LangGraph Chat App
+# Gemini LangGraph Project

-This project demonstrates a simple interactive chat application using Google's Gemini model and LangGraph.
-It fetches Gemini account details and allows users to chat with the AI in a conversational loop.
+This project contains two interactive chat applications built using Google's Gemini model and LangGraph:

-## Features
+1. **Simple Chat App:** A basic chat application that allows users to interact with the Gemini model.
-- Fetches and displays Gemini account information (available models, current model details).
+2. **E-commerce Chatbot:** A chatbot that helps users browse shoes and place orders.

-- Interactive chat interface where users can send messages and receive responses from Gemini.
+## Project Structure
-- Simple command-line UI for user interaction.
+- `simple_chat_bot/`: Contains the simple chat app and its documentation.
-- Built using LangGraph for workflow management.
+- `ecommerce_bot/`: Contains the e-commerce chatbot and its documentation.

 ## Setup
 1. Clone the repository.